 This changed in March 2017 when Federated Media launched its custom Alexa skill that enabled B100 listeners to simply say, “Alexa, open B100” and immediately be greeted by a personal welcome message from whichever on-air personality was taking requests.
 Listeners could back then enjoy more than just TuneIn’s live stream.
 They could access six podcasts and five on-demand options by voice.
 As an added bonus, they’ve also received the added customer service of the Federated team.
 Radio stations played through amazon Alexa radio skill are in control of their own delivery, allowing them to add their own personality to the content, and have access to all the listeners data as well.

-Increase your radio audience using this one “futuristic” tech
+Increase your radio or podcasts audience using this one “futuristic” tech

 The response was tremendous.
 As soon as listeners heard B100 on a smart speaker, they immediately understood the potential amazon Alexa radio skills offered broadcast radio stations in terms of listener growth and engagement.